KG-Development/SmartBMSUtility/README.md

 # SmartBMSUtility
 This is the repository for my iOS App to connect with Xiaoxiang (JBD) Smart BMS'

+# I am currently working on version 3!
+It will be built using Flutter, a cross-platform frontend framework.
+The App will also launch on the Play Store, and maybe native Desktop applications as well.

 ### You can buy the bms here:
 https://www.lithiumbatterypcb.com/<br>
 https://overkillsolar.com/